Press ESC to close

 Born in Milan to an aristocratic line, Borromeo was educated in Bologna as a Jesuit.
 From a young age, a lifelong curiosity and thirst for truth were instilled in him.
 As such, he promoted the values of the clergy through the establishment of institutions of higher learning and churches, with his own financial resources, within Milan and beyond.
 His initiative assisted in fostering decades of renewed cultural vitality.

 In addition to his efforts as a cultural benefactor, he demonstrated devotion and sacrifice to the people of Milan during tumultuous times of famine and plague.
 At the time of the great famine (1627-1628), he worked to feed the impoverished, approximately 2,000 people daily at the gates of his home.
 During the Great Plague of 1630, the Cardinal remained in the city to help those in need, despite high mortality rates.
-Authors such as Ripamonti and Allessandro Manzoni have immortalized his intrepid devotion in works such as I Promessi Sposi (The Betrothed).
+Authors such as Ripamonti and Alessandro Manzoni have immortalized his intrepid devotion in works such as I Promessi Sposi (The Betrothed).

-Almost 250 years after his death, the citizenry of the Italian metropolis erected a statue of marvel in his honor adjacent to the gates of the Ambrosiana library.
+Almost 250 years after his death, the citizenry of the Italian metropolis erected a grand statue in his honor adjacent to the gates of the Ambrosiana library.
 The pedestal of the statue features a quote from The Betrothed, reading: “He was one of those men rare in every age, who employed extraordinary intelligence, the resources of an opulent condition, the advantages of privileged stations, and an unflinching will in the search and practice of higher and better things.”

 Photo via Wikimedia Commons